 October 5, 2024

-Sociotechnical imaginaries are able to circulate within wider culture which then carry implicit ideas about collective futures and the common good (Chambers, Garforth 2020).
-There is a constant growing knowledge that feeds the imagination of potential technology.
-Science Fiction can be interpreted in various ways, whether through history or philosophy whilst utilizing different language and analysis.
-This helps us understand Bradbury’s story as a part of the ‘preaching’ category.
-“Morality pieces, prophecies, visions, and warnings, more concerned with the conduct of human society than with its techniques,” (Merril, 2017, 27).
-This can offer us a direct link to Bradbury as it determines the entire premise of his modeling in the story.
-The idea of nature versus technology displays a concern for human society which can later be evaluated as troublesome.
-We are in a situation of advancement within life-like technology which are depicted as automated intelligent functions (e.g. AI).
-In post-modern society, we witness the potentially catastrophic effects that this may have on mankind, as Bradbury presents.
-Integrating these factors of technology and life references help us understand the story better and the connections being made.
+Integrating these factors of technology and life, references help us understand the story better and the connections being made.
 In SF, there have been multiple developments made that constitute a significant part of storytelling.
 “The second development was the rise of ecological consciousness in the post-war period.”
-(Seed, 2005, 4).
-Bradbury includes many examples of nature throughout, igniting a thought process of said consciousness, what the world really is and how advanced technology may very well ruin that.
-SF tends to work on the possibilities and threats of ascendant science and technology forms (Lockhurst, 2005, 1).
+(Seed, 2005).
+Bradbury includes examples of nature throughout, igniting a thought process of said consciousness: what the world represents and how the progress of advanced technology may very well cause damage that may be unfixable.
+SF tends to emphasize the possibilities and threats of ascendant science and technology forms (Lockhurst, 2005).
 There is an exploration within the genre that often inspires new narrative modes in material worlds and social patterns.
 Technology has gotten to the point where we are articulating perspectives that are beyond human: Connection to the house left amongst the ruins in Bradbury’s story.
 As authors of defining SF can relay, we can categorize “There Will Come Soft Rains” (Bradbury, 1950) as a preaching story, a lone house surviving a nuclear bomb set in a post apocalyptic setting in California.

 Leave a comment